HugoBlox/theme-academic-cv/exampleSite/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: Recent & Upcoming Talks
+title: 'Recent & Upcoming Talks'
 subtitle:

 content: